huggingface/hmtl/README.md

 An experiment is described in a _json_ configuration file (see `configs/*.json` for examples).
 The configuration file mainly describes the datasets to load, the model to create along with all the hyper-parameters of the model.

-Once you have set up your configuration file (and defined custom classes if needed), you can simply launch a training with the following command and arguments:
+Once you have set up your configuration file (and defined custom classes such `DatasetReaders` if needed), you can simply launch a training with the following command and arguments:

 ```bash
 python train.py --config_file_path configs/hmtl_coref_conll.json --serialization_dir my_first_training
 ```

-Once the training has started, you can simply follow the training in the terminal or open a [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard):
+Once the training has started, you can simply follow the training in the terminal or open a [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) (please make sure you have installed Tensorboard and its Tensorflow dependecy before):

 ```bash
 tensorboard --logdir my_first_training/log